 Whatever it was and whatever it was called the album never saw the light of day until some years after it was recorded and is a classic all the same.

-Damon & Naomi recorded their cover of Blue Moon for their fourth album "with Ghost" recorded (of course) with Japanese rock band Ghost.
+Damon & Naomi recorded their cover of Blue Moon for their fourth album Damon & Naomi with Ghost recorded (of course) with Japanese rock band Ghost.